sergei-mironov/urweb-build/README.md

 This repository contains base expression for building [Ur/Web](http://impredicative.com/ur/) projects using nix-build tool.
-For an complex usage example, see [urweb-fviewer project](https://github.com/grwlf/urweb-fviewer)
+For the complex usage example, see [urweb-fviewer project](https://github.com/grwlf/urweb-fviewer)